markusstraub/mdsplit/test_resources/codeblock.md

 ```

 ~~~
-# also within a codeblock and not a header
+# also within a codeblock and not a heading
 ~~~

-# Header 4
+# Heading 4

-#not a header since the space is lacking
+#not a heading since the space is missing